 We bring accomplished authors and illustrators into pre-K-12th grade classrooms in high-needs schools, where they guide students in creating their own writing and art projects based on the theme of the author's book.
-Our rich, innovative programs, which are part of the class curricula and meet Common Core Learning Standards, have a successful record of building reading skills at schools around the city.
+Our rich, innovative programs, which are part of the class curricula and meet Common Core Learning Standards, have a successful record of building literacy skills and creating motivated readers at schools around the city.

-You need no experience or training to volunteer as a writing or research coach, art assistant, or in another active role to engage and encourage students as they work in their classrooms.
-You might help a middle school student edit a short story, guide third-graders in researching animals, or supervise a group of kindergarteners creating collages.
+You need no experience or training to volunteer as a writing, research or art coach, or in another active role to engage and encourage students as they work on their projects.
+You might help a student edit a short story or essay, guide small groups in researching animals or civil rights issues, or oversee kids creating collages, drawings, or murals.

 Individual workshops run about 90 minutes on a school day, usually in the morning.
-You can participate in any number of dates in a program, which run for 3 to 6 sessions scheduled over a few weeks.
-With a slate of wonderful authors leading creative, thought-provoking programs every school year, you'll find many sessions you'll want to be part of.
+You can participate in any number of workshops in a program series of 3 to 6 dates, scheduled over a few weeks.
+With a slate of wonderful authors leading creative, thought-provoking programs every school year, you'll find many workshops you'll want to be part of.

 - Reading / Writing